 A couple on the adjoining balcony were also enjoying the late afternoon view and, after introducing ourselves, we made friends with Charlie and Anita from Shrewsbury, MA.
 They had just got off a cruise ship the day before and decided to spend one more day in Venice before heading back to the States.
 We shared some fruit and chatter for a while and then went back in for a nap.

-That night we returned to the Taverna Giardi and were waited on/entertained/fed by its owner/waitperson/chef de cuisine, Guilio.
+Taverna Giardi and were waited on/entertained/fed by its owner/waitperson/chef de cuisine, Guilio.
 Guilio spoke perfect English (and French) and kept us enthralled with his stories and his food.
-I had a spicy Venetian variation on pasta e fagioli
+I had a spicy Venetian variation on

 while Joe had spaghetti with assorted shellfish.
 Yum.